Q-dimi/return_tests/README.md

 the function you are testing

 @param {unit: object}:
-unit contains the three objects for testing (more tests will be added)
+unit contains the testing objects (more tests will be added)

 @param {unit.x: object}:
-the object containing the test the function must return
+the object containing x.on, x.index_exact and x.values (the array the return value compares itself to)

 @param {unit.x.on: boolean}:
 whether or not to run the test